voidfill/Glasscord/README.md

 ## How do I USE it?
 Assuming you already installed everything correctly, you will need to load a custom CSS theme which supports Glasscord.

-If you want to just try Glasscord, you can load the `glasscord_example.theme.css`.
+If you want to just try Glasscord, you can load the `glasscord_example.theme.css` (which is in the repository for you to download).

 Please refer to your CSS loader's documentation to know how to load CSS stylesheets.